 One of the many reasons why people opt for a rug in the kitchen?
 Comfort.
 If you dread dish-duty because of aching arches and a stiff back, this is the pick for you.
 The Torrick kitchen mat has a woven-vinyl exterior, so it wipes clean while still resembling textile.
 That said, the real selling point is the interior, which is filled with memory foam to cushion your feet and lessen the strain on your knees and back.

 "Not only does this extended length kitchen mat look beautiful," one reviewer says, but "it is very practical.
 Extremely comfortable while standing at the sink, and all spills wipe off easily!
 I love it so much, I ordered the smaller size to keep cat bowls/food messes orderly."

-This rug features clean, contemporary lines and various shades to tie in all your colorful kitchen accents — but if you prefer something a little more subtle, it also comes in black wicker, brown wicker, red wicker, brushed charcoal, coco weave, or gray lines.
+This rug features clean, contemporary lines and various shades to tie in all your colorful kitchen accents — but if you prefer something a little more subtle, it also comes in black wicker, red wicker, charcoal, and coco.

 Ideal For An Eat-In Kitchen: Umbria Charcoal Rug

 The cross pattern is definitely bold, but since this rug is primarily charcoal gray, it's neutral enough that you can pair it with bold cold and warm palettes.
 It also hides stains relatively well (even though, according to reviewers, it "still looks brand new" after eight months of traffic).
-Get it in six sizes, including five rectangles and a runner.
+Get it in 10 sizes, including both rectangles and runners.